keploy/community-blog/clrsu9tdm00090ajq8nrb2q5d.md

 * Introduces additional points of interaction, and if not properly secured, these communication channels can become targets for attackers.

+The sidecar models are slower because of buffer-copying and context switching into the user space; simply, any packet from one service to another has to traverse through the TCP/IP and socket stack multiple times.
+And this part can be eliminated completely by using eBPF.

 ### **eBPF based model**

 Unlike sidecar method, where each container needs a small companion proxy container running alongside it in the same pod, eBPF operates at the host operating system's kernel level.
 This means that it runs only once on each host, regardless of the number of containers or pods scheduled to run on that host.